spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/08-create-cluster.md

 2. Navigate to the left **Main Menu** and click on **Clusters**.

-3. The **Clusters** page contains a list of all available clusters managed by Palette.
+3. The **Clusters** page contains a list of the available clusters Palette manages.
 Click on the row for the cluster you wish to review its details page.

-4. From the cluster details page, verify the **Cluster Status** field contains the value **Running**.
+4. From the cluster details page, verify the **Cluster Status** field displays **Running**.

 # Next Steps